Guiding Married Couples And Common-law Couples Through Property Division

-At Henderson Heinrichs LLP, our family lawyers have over 20 years of experience resolving property issues between married and common-law couples.
-With offices in Vancouver, British Columbia our lawyers offer legal advice and support on:
+At Henderson Heinrichs LLP, our family lawyers have over 20 years of experience resolving property issues between married and common-law couples. at our offices in the downtown core of Vancouver, British Columbia our lawyers offer legal advice and support on:

-- Understanding how foreclosure affects a divorce or separation
+- Understanding how bankruptcy or foreclosure affects a divorce or separation

 OBJECTIVE, FRANK AND HONEST PERSPECTIVES